-To evolve, disciplines now and then require external impacts and incentives.
-Altti Kuusamo (2022), referring to Nietzsche's view of the evolution of philosophy, states about fine arts.
-It applies to many other fields of knowledge, particularly those inherently interdisciplinary, such as Translation Studies.
-However, seldom that Translation Studies can contribute to our understanding of other fields.
-I discuss intra- and interlingual adaptations into Easy Language as a potential example of disciplinary interaction and do it through a Peircean semiotic lens and reading.
+To evolve, disciplines every now and then require external impacts and incentives.
+This is what Altti Kuusamo (2022), referring to Nietzsche's view of the evolution of philosophy, states about fine arts.
+This certainly applies to many other fields of knowledge, particularly to those that are inherently interdisciplines, such as Translation Studies.
+It is, however, seldom that Translation Studies can contribute to our understanding of other fields.
+In my paper, I discuss intra- and interlingual adaptations into Easy Language as a potential example of disciplinary interaction, and do it through a Peircean semiotic lens and reading.

-Easy Languages "refers to modified forms of standard languages, [...] adapted in terms of content, vocabulary and structure to make them more readable and comprehensible" (Lindholm & Vanhatalo, 2021, PAGE NUMBER).
-Any Easy Language consists of "easy" verbal signs made accessible for a new target group and tailored to their lifelong or more temporary specific language and communication needs.
-Making texts linguistically more accessible involves a process which, at least for translation semioticians, constitutes translating.
-Even though Easy Languages are studied within Translation Studies, among others, we must bear in mind that this vantage point is made possible when adaptations are approached as a form of intralingual translation or a combination of interlingual-intralingual translation.
+Easy Languages "refers to modified forms of standard languages, [...] adapted in terms of content, vocabulary and structure to make them more readable and comprehensible" (Lindholm & Vanhatalo 2021, 11).
+Any Easy Language consists of "easy" verbal signs that are made accessible for a new target group and tailored to their lifelong or more temporary specific language and communication needs.
+Making texts linguistically more accessible involves a process which at least for translation semioticians constitutes translating.
+Even though Easy Languages are studied within Translation Studies, among others, we must bear in mind that this vantage point is made possible when adaptations are approached as a form of intralingual translation or as a combination of interlingual-intralingual translation.

-The answer to how intralingual translation can qualify as translation can be found in semiotics.
-The strong semiotic slant was created firstly by Roman Jakobson (1966 [1959]), who described the intralingual type of translation as "an interpretation of verbal signs by means of other signs of the same language".
+The answer to how intralingual translation can in fact qualify as translation, can be found in semiotics.
+The decisive semiotic slant is created firstly, by Roman Jakobson (1966 [1959]) who described the intralingual type of translation as "an interpretation of verbal signs by means of other signs of the same language".
 Other signs can be paraphrases, synonymous expressions, or other rewordings.
 Secondly, Jakobson's proposal must be studied in its original context, Peircean semiotics, since it is one of the keys to understanding Easy Language adaptations.
-Namely, we can approach adaptations or translations into Easy Language as sign translation and sign translation is semiosis, or sign action and sign interpretation.
+Namely, we can approach adaptations or translations into Easy Language as sign translation, and sign translation is by definition semiosis, or sign action and sign interpretation.
 Adaptations in cognitively accessible Easy Languages are particular texts: the end users of these texts need them to be able to participate and to be included.
 The possibility of transcending linguistic barriers enhances their rights to feeling, action, and thought in inseparable combinations.
+References